Zedd7/ZList/README.md

 Please note that each script has its own purpose and can depend on the output of another :

 - player_lister.py : Register account ids of random players from the cluster in a CSV file.
+- player_logger.py : Add players listed by the Gold Logger mod to the ZList.
 - player_identifier.py : Register account ids of players from the ZList in a CSV file.
 - player_categorizer.py : Register account ids of players from the ZList according to their assigned color in a CSV file.
 - player_profiler.py : Display customs graphs of players' statistics.